joshb738/World_Weather_Analysis/README.md

 a) A ***Customer Travel Destinations Map*** that displays a list of potential vacation lacations based on the user's input for desired weather.

 b) A ***Travel Itinerary Map*** based on four cities of the user's choice.
-With the use of Google Maps Directions API, the user will be able to view the travel route between the four cities as well detailed destination info markers.
+With the use of Google Maps Directions API, the user will be able to view the travel route between the four cities as well the detailed location info markers.

-Both maps are equipped with detailed location markers that provide the user the following information:
+Both maps are equipped with detailed destination markers that provide the user with the following information:

 - Hotel name
 - City